Czech Republic Myto 2026: CzechToll Guide

 The Czech Republic sits at the crossroads of European freight corridors — connecting Germany, Poland, Austria, and Slovakia.
 The Czech Myto (toll) system, operated by CzechToll on behalf of the Ministry of Transport, applies distance-based electronic tolls to all trucks over 3.5 tonnes on motorways and selected first-class roads.

 In 2026, the system introduced differentiated rate increases and continued its shift toward CO2-based pricing.
-Here is everything freight forwarders need to know.
+Here is what freight forwarders need to know.

 What is the Czech Myto System?